awslabs/damo/README.md

 `damo translate_damos`
 ----------------------

-Will be deprecated by 2023-Q4.
+Deprecated.
 Use the command of v2.0.2 or lower version of DAMO instead.

 DAMON record binary format